Last updated on November 1, 2023

 At Deluxe Backgammon we have previously covered the backgammon opening moves, but this post delves into the specific strategies behind the moves.
 If you have taken out your best backgammon set and laid out the checkers ready for play, you and your opponent will roll the dice to start the game.
-For some opening dice rolls there are preferred or certain moves and for some others, there are several options to choose from.
+For some opening dice rolls there are preferred or certain moves and for others, there are several options to choose from.
 Regardless of the dice roll your move will fall into one of three different categories of strategy, Point Makers, Builders or Runners.
 We will use standard backgammon notation to describe all of the moves in this article.
 The first player has a slight advantage, but understanding the opening strategies is crucial to making the most of the edge.

 As the name suggests the Point Maker strategy is all about securing a point by placing two checkers on it.
 This has several advantages.
 A secure point is a safe place for a checker to land in any part of the board.
 If the point is within your opponent’s home board it creates an anchor, which is a safe point to re-enter from the bar.
 (Note: building an anchor is not an option as an opening move).
 If the secure point is within your home board it provides a blocking point for your opponent’s checkers and potentially forms part of a prime.
 Making points in backgammon is a key strategy to prevent your opponent from moving around the board before you do.
 Let’s take a look at a couple of examples of Point Making during the opening move.